The best year-end process ever

 The 1099 reporting tools in QuickBooks® Online Plus are pretty snazzy.
 Nonetheless, I have found another process that enables us to more accurately ensure that no transaction gets missed.
 We really like being able to use the same routine for all of our clients, so jumping through the hoops to set up the 1099 mapping in Plus, while having to figure out a workaround in the other versions, is not our favorite.
 We have grown to LOVE our routine.

 Once you have checked out your payee lists and made sure that the transaction data looks good, the report to use is the Transaction List by Vendor.
-Be sure to customize the report to include the "Split" column.
-At Polymath, this report is known as the TLBV.
+Be sure to customize the report to include the “Split” column.
+At Priestess of Profits, this report is known as the TLBV.

 The TLBV shows us just about everything.
 We can see who got paid, how much, for what and which account it was paid from.
 Export that baby to excel, and we’re ready to play!
 Delete the vendors that don’t qualify.
 Then, remove the transactions that were paid by PayPal or credit card.
 Finally, remove the vendors that didn’t make the threshold.
 You are left with a detailed spreadsheet of the vendors that may need a 1099.

-We announced in our November newsletter that all 1099 relevant vendor info needed to be given to us no later than January 10.
+We notify all clients in November that all 1099 relevant vendor info needed to be given to us no later than January 10.
 Any later than that, and we do not guarantee that the forms will go out on time.

 Our long-term clients have gotten well trained on getting W9’s filled out by their vendors BEFORE they send them payment.
 Newer clients can take some time.
 We want to make sure to get them their list of potential 1099 recipients as early as possible.
 By preparing their preliminary Transaction List by Vendor with them in November or December. and including vendors that have not yet met the threshold, we allow plenty of time for them to get the necessary info from all vendors who might need a 1099.
 The result: no more waiting on clients for their vendor info.